Sunday, October 6, 2024

 • The technophile - they call out GPS coordinates and distances (and might even argue about it with others), they just have to show everyone their infrared camera, and when someone asks them the time they might actually say "three sixteen and twelve seconds - mark!"

-• The person who didn't read the instructions, and can't follow directions - They didn't know the hike was that long, or they were supposed to bring our own water, or during night hikes they keep turning their white flashlights on.
+• The person who didn't read the instructions, and can't follow directions - They didn't know the hike was that long, or they were supposed to bring their own water, or during night hikes they keep turning their white flashlights on.
 When they are informed or reminded that YES we told you that you had to bring water, you kind of hope they react with anger (rather than puzzlement) because it makes them easier to dislike; otherwise you wonder if there's, you know, actually something wrong with them.

 • The granola family - usually with kids along that are too young for the hike.
-Despite talking about how wonderful everything is, the best organic products at the local market, etc. at least one of the parents has a look on their face the entire time that they could, and really want to, murder the rest of their family in the next two minutes.
+Despite talking about how wonderful everything is, the best organic products at the local market, etc. at least one of the parents has a look on their face the entire time suggesting that they could, and really want to, murder the rest of their family in the next two minutes.

 • The holy fool - they are happy to be there.
 They are glowing.
 They radiate a sincere and simple warmth that makes you want to be close to them and talk to them.
 But attempts at conversation are met with the same fixed smile and vapid pleasantries, and you realize they may not actually be conscious in the way the rest of us are.
-You wonder if this is an early attempt to test a humanoid robot in naturalistic conditions, or possibly someone who has had a near-death experience and sees the universe for what it truly is and takes every second as a gift, instead of studying the flaws of the people around them like a bad person would.
+You wonder if this is an early attempt to test a humanoid robot in naturalistic conditions, or possibly someone who has had a near-death experience and sees the universe for what it truly is and takes every second as a gift, instead of cataloguing the flaws of the people around them, like a bad person would.

 • The clumsy person - pleasant, happy to be on the hike if maybe not that experienced, but the world is clearly trying to kill them at every turn.
 Rocks seem to jump in front of them to trip them.
 A one degree slope is an occasion for a near-fatal slide.
 Branches reach out to smack and scratch their face.
 Gravity obviously warps itself around each of their footsteps.
 You wonder what their ancestor did to offend the spirits in this place.
 This person does not belong here, and should not return.